New HabitsFeb 15, 2018

 To acquire a new habit you don't need to wait for new year.
 A few months ago I decided to make some changes.

-The first change was something I could not imagine was the 5 seconds and fly As a result, now , when the alarm sounds I wake up immediately, avoiding the snooze that could make me keep on bed for an hour or more.
-Now I have enough time in the early morning to do things without stress.
+The first change was something I could not imagine was the 5 seconds and fly As a result, now, when the alarm sounds I wake up immediately, avoiding the snooze that could make me stay on bed for an hour or more.
+Now, I have enough time in the early morning to do things without stress.

-The second change has been going to bed early, at 23:30, not later than midnight, to sleep about seven hours and a half.
-I usually follow this change, and some days, if I'm quite tired I go to bed at 22:00.
+The second change has been going to bed earlier, at 23:30 (not later than midnight), to sleep about seven hours and a half.
+I usually follow this change, and some days, when I'm quite tired, I go to bed at 22:00.

 As those changes are probing to be good I stick to them even on weekends or holidays.

-Related to health, now I eat fruit for lunch and .
+Related to health, now I eat fruit for breakfast and lunch.
 During the morning I pick up some nuts and a bit of dark chocolate.
-This way I can keep hungry under control.
-I take the fridge under assault no more.
+This way I can keep hunger under control, so I take the fridge under assault no more.
 I have replaced the after meal coffee with chicory.
-Now, after some time, it taste not bad to me, even I could say I enjoy having it.
-I also dropped sugar from coffee.
-It's sour and joyful by its own.
+Now, after some time, it tastes not as bad to me, even I could say, I enjoy having it.
+I also dropped sugar from coffee and realized that it's sour and joyful by its own.

-The best part is all this changes has been planned so I'm not struggling to keep them.
-That's the beauty of thinking before doing.
+The best part is that these changes has been planned, so I'm not struggling to keep them.
+That's the beauty of thinking before taking action.
 You have a motivation that enlightens your path, so it is easy to follow it.
-Changes can be good but it's better to take into account if the change is worth doing.
+Changes can be good, but it's better to take into account if the change is worth doing.

-You don't need to be Leo Babauta to make new habits but, read some of their tips doesn't make you any hurt.
+You don't need to be Leo Babauta to make new habits, but reading some of his tips won't hurt you at all.